puppetlabs/pdk/README.md

 # pdk

-The shortest path to better modules: Puppet Development Kit

-A CLI tool to facilitate easy, unified development workflows for Puppet modules.
+A CLI to facilitate easy, unified development workflows for Puppet modules. pdk is a key part of the Puppet Development Kit, the shortest path to better modules.

 ## Installation

-1. Install `pdk` into your Ruby installation with:
+1. Until Puppet Development Kit packaging is available, install `pdk` into your Ruby installation with:

 ```
 $ gem install pdk